-The Manufacturers of Emission Controls Association (MECA) is pleased to provide supportive comments on the California Air Resources Board's (CARB) proposed rulemaking to accelerate adoption of zero-emission vehicles (ZEVs) in the medium- and heavy-duty truck sector and reduce the amount of harmful emissions generated from on-road mobile sources.
+The Manufacturers of Emission Controls Association (MECA) would like to provide both supportive comments as well as constructive suggested changes on the California Air Resources Board's (CARB) proposed rulemaking to accelerate adoption of zero-emission vehicles (ZEVs) in the medium- and heavy-duty truck sector and reduce the amount of harmful emissions generated from on-road mobile sources.
 We support CARB's ongoing leadership in the effort to reduce the environmental footprint of transportation to meet the state's SIP and climate goals, including technology advancing regulations that provide pathways, including electrification, to clean up the heavy-duty vehicle fleet.
-We believe an important opportunity exists to continue to reduce greenhouse gas emissions from medium- and heavy-duty engines and vehicles through the application of innovative technologies and fuels.
-MECA would like to share some suggestions, based on experience from our long and successful partnership with CARB, that we believe will strengthen this proposal and enhance technologies that can be implemented to help meet the state's air quality goals.
+We believe an important opportunity exists to continue to reduce greenhouse gas and criteria emissions from medium- and heavy-duty engines and vehicles through the application of innovative technologies and fuels.
+MECA would like to reiterate some of our suggestions from the December Board hearing.
+Our recommendations have drawn on our long and successful partnership with CARB, and we believe they will strengthen this proposal by enhancing technology options that can be implemented to help meet the state's air quality and climate goals.

 MECA is an industry trade association of the world's leading manufacturers of clean mobility technology.
 Our members have nearly 50 years of experience and a proven track record in developing and commercializing emission control, efficiency and electric technology for a wide variety of on-road and off-road vehicles and equipment in all world markets.
-Our members provide the technologies that enable heavy-duty on-road vehicles to meet the most stringent NOx and PM emission standards as well as electrification and all electric technologies that reduce emissions of all pollutants, criteria and climate, and allow vehicles to be the cleanest possible.
-Through innovation, our members have developed the technologies that allow vehicle manufacturers to meet the most stringent emission standards in the world.
-As these technologies evolved from combustion to electrification, MECA has become technology agnostic and our members are focused on delivering all mobility solutions to improve the overall emissions footprint of vehicles, including battery and fuel cell materials, components for hybrid, as well as, all electric commercial vehicles.
-Our industry has played an important role in the environmental success story associated with light- and heavy-duty vehicles in the United States and has continually supported efforts to develop innovative, technology-forcing, regulatory programs to deal with air quality and climate challenges.
+Our members provide the technologies that enable heavy-duty on-road vehicles to meet the most stringent NOx and PM emission standards as well as electrification and all-electric technologies that reduce emissions of all pollutants, criteria and climate, and allow vehicles to be the cleanest possible.
+Our industry has played an important role in the environmental success story associated with light- and heavy-duty vehicles in the United States and has continually supported efforts to develop innovative, technology-advancing, regulatory programs to deal with air quality and climate challenges.

-MECA is generally supportive of the ACT proposal and would like to share some suggestions, based on concepts proven during our long and successful partnership with CARB, which we believe will strengthen this proposal and advance technologies that enhance ZEV penetration.
 There is a long track record of meeting environmental goals through the implementation of performance-based standards and competing technology solutions.
-While technology mandates have been used to provide certainty in specific selected markets, they can result in premature barriers to investment and innovation in promising parallel pathways to achieving the same environmental goals.
-This has the unintended effect of destabilizing other markets for cost effective technologies and constraining the technology solution options to meet the state's air quality goals.
+While technology mandates have been used to provide certainty in specific markets, they can result in premature barriers to investment and innovation in promising parallel pathways to achieving the same environmental goals.
+This has the unintended effect of destabilizing other markets for cost effective technologies, which can constrain the technology solution options to meet the state's air quality and climate goals.